4 Tips for Marketing to Baby Boomers in the Digital AgeBy Aliza Gans July 16th, 2014

-“This is a generation that’s stuck in the psychedelic ’60s and ’70s,” Fishman says.
+“This is a generation that’s stuck in the psychedelic ’60s and ’70s,” Fishman said.
 “I recommend clients use psychedelic colors and music.”

-Or if brands want to tap into the self-absorbed psyches of wealthy 60-year-olds, Fishman says to use the second person in ads to draw the customer in; it’s a personalized approach they expect.
+Or if brands want to tap into the self-absorbed psyches of wealthy 60-year-olds, Fishman said to use the second person in ads to draw the customer in.
+It’s a personalized approach they expect.

-“They’re used to having someone wait on them, so, consequently, on an outreach through a social media platform you want your staff to actively engage them,” says Fishman.
+“They’re used to having someone wait on them, so, consequently, on an outreach through a social media platform you want your staff to actively engage them,” said Fishman.

 4. Maintain trust and keep promises